Swallow-tailed Kite Project

 Download the Swallow-tailed Kite Brochure here (PDF)

-The northern Swallow-tailed Kite experienced a severe population decline and dramatic reduction in breeding range from 1880 to 1910.
-The U.S. breeding range, which once spanned 21 states, is now limited to seven southeastern states: Texas, Louisiana, Mississippi, Alabama, Florida, Georgia and South Carolina.
-The current U.S. population size may consist of as few as 2,500 breeding pairs (Meyer 1995).
-The Swallow-tailed Kite was proposed as a Category 2 candidate for federal listing as a threatened or endangered species.
-OAS and other groups are collecting population data needed to support federal listing.
+The Swallow-tailed Kite experienced a dramatic population decline and reduction in breeding range from 1880 to 1910.
+The U.S. breeding range, which once spanned 21 states, is now limited to seven states: Texas, Louisiana, Mississippi, Alabama, Florida, Georgia and South Carolina.
+The current U.S. population size may consist of as few as 6,000 breeding pairs.
+The Swallow-tailed Kite is a Species of Great Conservation Need in TX, LA and MS. OAS is collecting population data needed to help this species recover.

 The kite conservation brochure has recommendations for landowners, managers and the public.